A Concise History of Korea and Japan

 So far the most successful North-South cooperation has been at the Kaesong industrial park, created in 2003.
 Kaesong was the Korean capital under the Wang dynasty (see Chapter 2); now it is a city just north of the DMZ.
 Here South Korea has built and run factories which employ North Korean workers, to produce goods for consumption in the South.
 From this arrangement the South gets cheap labor, which is no longer available south of the DMZ, while the North gets jobs and an income as large as $90 million a year.
 Northern workers also get one square meal each day, which matters as long as the country is going hungry, topped off with a cookie-and-marshmallow sandwich dessert called a "Choco Pie" (those are "Moon Pies," for readers in the southern United States).
 Rising tensions between the North and South led to shutdowns of the Kaesong factories in 2013 and 2016, so obviously the road to peace is a bumpy one.(23)

 After the turn of the century, Kim Jong Il's health began to deteriorate, so he decided to name a successor.(24) His eldest son, Kim Jong-Nam, disqualified himself, when he tried to visit Tokyo Disneyland in 2001, using a fake passport.
 After all, when you're a supervillain-in-training, it's okay to be cultured, but you can't let others know that you like Mickey Mouse!
 Kim Jong Il banished him to China, and after that he lived a playboy lifestyle, with two wives, a mistress and three children.
-He traveled from country to country to keep ahead of any North Korean agents, but in February 2017 he was fatally shot with poisoned darts, by two women who caught up with him in a Malaysian airport.
+He traveled from country to country to keep ahead of any North Korean agents.
+That worked until February 2017, when two prostitutes walked up behind him in Kuala Lumpur airport and wiped a lethal nerve gas on his face.
 Back in Korea, the second son, Kim Jong-chol, was accused of "unmanliness," so the third and youngest son, Kim Jong Un, was formally installed as heir in 2010.
 On December 17, 2011, while traveling on a train outside of Pyongyang, Kim Jong Il died suddenly; he is thought to have suffered from a heart attack, but the government never stated what the cause of death was.

 Like his father, Kim Jong Il was given new titles posthumously, with the idea that he would hold them for eternity.
 28-year-old Kim Jong Un took charge, as the world's youngest head of state.
 North Koreans noted that he resembled Kim Il Sung at the beginning of his career, while the non-communist world thought he looked like a fat boy half his age.
 For his education, he received a physics degree at "Kim II Sung University," and an "army officer degree" at "Kim II Sung Military University" (where else?).
 So far Kim Jong Un has mainly acted like a brute; the country is still dotted with Gulag-style prison camps, with much of the population locked up, tortured, and/or starving.
 At the end of 2012 he began to purge his father's close associates, replacing them with officials loyal only to him.
 In the most notorious example, he executed his uncle, Jang Sung-taek, after accusing him of contacting his disgraced brother, Kim Jong-nam.
 In March 2014 he ran in an election for the Supreme People's Assembly, and the government reported that the voters chose him unanimously.(25)